Exploring the nature of neutrinos in a dissipative environment: Formalism of neutrino oscillations in matter assuming decoherence

 In eq.~(\ref{lindblad}), one can note that the evolution of $\rho$ depends on a time independent effective Hamiltonian $H_{eff}$, which is combination of vacuum Hamiltonian ($H_{vac}$) and matter interaction Hamiltonian ($H_{mat}$)

-here $h_\mu$ are the components of $H_{eff}$.
-If neutrinos propagate in vacuum, the free Hamiltonian will be in the following form, \\ where $\omega = \frac{\Delta m^2}{4E}$ contains the square mass difference of two mass eigenstates ($\Delta m^2$) and $E$ represents the neutrino energy.
-The interaction of the neutrinos with the electrons in the medium is given by the interaction Hamiltonian,

-where $A = \sqrt{2}G_Fn_e$.
+where, in the first matrix, $\omega = \frac{\Delta m^2}{4E}$ contains the square mass difference of two mass eigen-states ($\Delta m^2$) and $E$ represents the neutrino energy.
+The interaction of the neutrinos with the matter is given by the second term (interaction Hamiltonian), where $A = \sqrt{2}G_Fn_e$.
 Here $G_F$ is called the Fermi constant and the electron number density in the medium is denoted by $n_e$.
+The effective Hamiltonian in the SU(2) representation, takes the form, $H_{eff} = h_\mu \sigma_\mu$, where $h_\mu$ are the coefficients of the Pauli matrices (generators in SU(2) representation).